Risk-based Treatment Assignment

 - Central nervous system (CNS) involvement at diagnosis.

-- Testicular involvement.
+- Testicular involvement at diagnosis.

 - Down syndrome (trisomy 21).